Skip to Content

 Hotel Porto Roca (Cinque Terre)

 Over 40 rooms, most with breathtaking sea views, are on offer at the Hotel Porto Roca.
-Located in Monterosso al Mare, the elegant villa-style hotel is one of the best places to stay in Cinque Terre.
+Located in Monterosso al Mare, this elegant villa-style hotel is one of the best places to stay in Cinque Terre.

 Enjoy some of the region’s local gastronomy on your private balcony or take a dip in the villa’s infinity pool.
 For beach time, you’re taken care of with complimentary loungers and parasols on the beach below.